preons/docs/content/articles/making-preons.md

 So it's all good building a CSS library but could _I_ use it?
 In fact, using it highlighted limitations of functional css in general very quickly.

-1. Displaying user generated articles
+1. Displaying user-generated articles
 2. Hovers and animations

-### Limitation 1 - Displaying user generated articles
+### Limitation 1 - Displaying user-generated articles

 How could I expect a user to write an article and add margins to every paragraph?